Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a New York Healthcare Power of Attorney
+FAQs about making a New York Medical Power of Attorney

 The individual giving permission is called the "principal," while the person or entity gaining powers is known as the "agent."
 Designed for New York residents, this Power of Attorney for health care is made for use in Kings County, Queens County, New York County, and in all other parts of the state.
 All New York Healthcare PoA forms from Rocket Lawyer can be tailored to address your specific scenario.
 With this official document on hand, your agent can provide confirmation to healthcare providers and other parties that they can legally act in your interest when you are not able.

-It's very simple to grant or receive the authority you might need with a free New York Healthcare Power of Attorney template from Rocket Lawyer:
+It's very simple to grant or receive the authority you might need with a free New York Medical Power of Attorney template from Rocket Lawyer:

 This method is, in many cases, much less expensive than working with the average law firm.
 If necessary, you can prepare a Medical PoA on behalf of a family member, and then help that person sign after you've drafted it.
 Please remember that for a PoA form to be considered legally valid, the principal must be a mentally competent adult when they sign.
 If the principal has already been declared incompetent, a conservatorship may be required.
 When managing this situation, it is best for you to talk to a lawyer.